milvus-io/milvus/README.md

 Please read [this page](https://www.milvus.io/docs/en/userguide/example_code/) for how to run an example program using Python SDK.

+#### Run Java example code

+Make sure Java 8 or higher is already installed.

+Refer to [this link](https://github.com/milvus-io/milvus-sdk-java/tree/master/examples) for the example code.

 #### Run C++ example code

 ```shell